felipecarl/cs-study-lab/docs/beggining.md

 ## Turing machine
 - Goal was to run any algorithm
-- If a machine can simulate a turing machine, it is called turing complete
+- If a machine can do calculations as a turing machine, it is called turing complete

- 0 1 0 0 1 1 0
+- Turing machines can perform any calculations given enough time/memory
+- There are some problems that cannot be solved,

+## Turing test
+- A test designed to test if a computer can pass as a person
+- Ideally a person would talk to a computer and a person, and try to find out which one is the computer
+- CAPTCHA (completely automated public turing test to tell Computers and Humans Apart) is an example of this